doronz88/hilda/README.md

 objc_class.get_method('methodName:').address.monitor()
 ```

-Viewing the the class layout can be achieved using:
+Viewing the class layout can be achieved using:

 ```python
 objc_class.show()